vic-ma/howtodismantle.github.io/_posts/2024-12-03-How-to-use-RFC_READ_TEXT-to-handle-SAP-production-order-operation-texts-with-Peakboard.md

 ---
 SAP connectivity is a [big topic](https://how-to-dismantle-a-peakboard-box.com/category/sap) on this blog---especially when it comes to production and production planning.
 In this article, we'll take a look at long texts.

-The term "long text" refers to a pattern that is used in many SAP contexts and business objects to store additional information to the object that is not bound to any length restriction.
-Long texts in SAP are handled in the same way, regardless of the SAP module.
+The term "long text" refers to a pattern that is used in many SAP contexts and business objects.
+A long text lets you store additional information to an object, without any length restriction.
+All SAP modules handle long texts in the same way.

 In our example, we will handle long texts of an operation that is bound to a SAP production order.
 However, the function module we're using to read the text can be used for any long text.